qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 weight: -150
 author: Kacper Łukawski
 author_link: https://kacperlukawski.com
-date: 2024-07-24T14:24:00.000Z
+date: 2024-07-25T00:00:00.000Z
 ---

-It's been over a year since we published the original article on building a hybrid search system with Qdrant.
+It's been over a year since we published the original article on how to build a hybrid search system with Qdrant.
 The idea was straightforward: combine the results from different search methods to improve retrieval quality.
 Back in 2023, you still needed to use an additional service to bring lexical search capabilities and combine all the intermediate results.
 Things have changed since then.
 Once we introduced support for